Broadleaf Microservices

 IntelliJ Setup

 The Intellij IDE is a great tool for developing on top of Broadleaf Commerce (the majority of our team uses it to develop the Broadleaf framework itself) and highly recommend it as the primary IDE for backend API development.
-This guide will take you through the steps to setup the Broadleaf Flex Package starter project in IntelliJ so that you can modify, build and run it.
+This guide will take you through the steps to of importing a Broadleaf Initializr project into IntelliJ so that you can modify, build, and run it.

 Prerequisites